Delp6/platform-game/README.md

 # platform-game

-This is simple platform game created in phaser3 a javaScript game engine.
+This is a simple platform game created in the phaser3, JavaScript game engine.